School Guide

 Related-Article

-SA-School-Fees-2With such large costs, is it still worth sending your child to an international school?
+SA-School-Fees-2With such large costs, is it still worth sending your child to an International School in Malaysia?
 We still think it is.
 Here are the reasons parents have made the change.

 1. Proficiency in English